edinburgh-napier/SET09102/notes/unit2_processes/issues_tips.md

     > if you're working solo.
     >
     > Create issues for bugs, new features, or improvements as you work on a project.
 Break down
     > larger tasks into smaller issues.
-This will help you get used to organizing your work and
+This will help you get used to organising your work and
     > understanding how issues can track the progress of a project.

 4. Collaborate on an Open-Source Project